intel/ai-reference-models/docs/image_recognition/quantization/Tutorial.md

 ### Accuracy for Int8 Optimized Graph

-Clone the [IntelAI/models](https://github.com/IntelAI/models) repository and follow the steps to run the Int8 benchmark script to calculate `accuracy` and use the Int8 graph in `--in-graph`.
+Clone the [IntelAI/models](https://github.com/IntelAI/models) repository and follow the steps to run the Int8 script to calculate `accuracy` and use the Int8 graph in `--in-graph`.
    ```
         $ git clone https://github.com/IntelAI/models.git